 AFC Pregame – Champisonship Minutes

 CP: “Alright, good to see everybody.
 Glad everybody made it home safe.
 Really no injuries to speak of.
 We’ve got some guys with some bumps and bruises, things like that, but we came out pretty clean.
 Again, it was a great win for our organization, our fans, players and coaches.
 Obviously very excited to be able to move on and advance.
 Proud of the guys, played well in all three phases.
 Everybody did a lot of good things.
-Pagano2014CombineCOLTSOffensive line was outstanding. protection was great, opened up holes.
+Offensive line was outstanding. protection was great, opened up holes.
 There was a tough yards to get.
 They’re obviously a really good football team, great football team.
 They ranked high in all three phases in final stats at the end of the season.
 O-line played outstanding.
 Defense, phenomenal job.
 Greg Manusky and the staff put together a great plan, and the guys went out and executed.
 I thought we tackled really well.
 They were running the ball well coming in, and they threw a lot of wide receiver screens and the perimeter plays.
 I thought for us to be successful, we had to eliminate yards after contact, and I think our guys did a great job of getting those guys on the ground.
 Pat (McAfee) kicked the ball extremely well.
 It was good.
 Now we’re ready to move on.”

 Q: Why are they Patriots so effective at being a running team?